Largest collection of hand-woven coverlets in America.

 Five miles south of Palmyra, site where mv4m2eph Smith received the gold plates from the Angel Moroni.
 Site of annual outdoor pageant in July.
 New Visitor Center, free guided tours centering on Jesus Christ.

 Two miles from downtown Palmyra, includes restored Smith Frame Home (1825), reconstructed Log Home (1818) and Sacred Grove.
-Free guided tour of homes, 20 minutes each.
+Free guided tour of homes and walking paths.
 Open daily.

 1870 lighthouse museum and gardens.
 Exhibits cover lighthouse, maritime and bay area histories.
 Spiral tower staircase, library, gift shop, tours, weddings, discounts, picnics and free concerts.